HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional-core-prereqs-checker.md

 ## Introduction of Prereqs Checker:

-The "Prereqs Checker" is a tool that runs a number of checks to confirm if the prerequisites for various components are met.
+The Prereqs Checker is a tool that runs a number of checks to confirm if the prerequisites for various components are met.

 You can get the result of these checks from the container logs of the `prereqs-checker` container in the pod where Prereqs Checker is installed [(more info)](#how-to-manually-trigger-the-checks)